 You can also make the lip balm any flavor.
-I like pepper mint essential oils for lip balm, but my kids don’t like the tingle so we used a mixture of lavender and peppermint.
-Just make sure to get a nice, high grade oil.
-I used Young Living, but DoTerra is also another good choice.
+I like peppermint essential oils for lip balm, but my kids don’t like the tingle so we used a mixture of lavender oil and peppermint.
+Just make sure to get a nice, high-grade oil.
+I use Young Living and have an amazing deal just for my readers!
 You’ll want to use around 4 drops of essential oils for this recipe.
 Don’t use too much peppermint or it’ll burn instead of tingle.

 I did play around with the oil and wax amounts because I felt like my first batch was a bit too oily.
-I originally did a 1:1 ratio of oil to bees wax.
+I originally did a 1:1 ratio of oil to beeswax.
 But the recipe below gave a firmer result.
-Feel free to play with the ratios get the consistency you like.
+Feel free to play with the ratios to get the consistency you like.

 - Place a glass canning jar in a small pot of water.
 Add shea butter, oil, and bees wax.